-5×1 vector, controls box style, width, and color.

-- [1] box width between 0 and 1.
-If zero, the box plot is drawn as two vertical lines representing the quartile ranges with a filled circle representing the 50th percentile. - [2] box color.
-If this is set to 0, the colors may be individually controlled using the global variable pcolor. - [3] Min/max style for the box symbol.
-One of the following: - 1 Minimum and maximum taken from the actual limits of the data.
-Elements 4 and 5 are ignored. - 2 Statistical standard with the minimum and maximum calculated according to interquartile range as follows:

-''' intqrange = 75^{th} - 25^{th}
+PURPOSE Graphs data using the box graph percentile method.
+LIBRARY pgraph FORMAT box(grp , y) ; INPUT ($I \times M$ vector.
+This contains the group numbers corresponding to each column of y data.
+If scalar 0, a sequence from 1 to cols(y) will be generated automatically for the X axis. • N×M matrix.
+Each column represents the set of y values for an ndividual percentiles box symbol.
+GLOBAL INPUT pboxctl 5×1 vector, controls box style, width, and color.
+[1] box width between 0 and 1.
+If zero, the box plot is drawn as two vertical lines representing the quartile ranges with a filled circle representing the 50th percentile.
+[2] box color.
+If this is set to 0, the colors may be individually controlled using the global variable pcolor.
+[3] Min/max style for the box symbol.
+One of the following: Minimum and maximum taken from the actual limits of the data.
+Elements 4 and 5 are ignored.
+2 Statistical standard with the minimum and maximum calculated according to interquartile range on following: range as follows: $intqrange = 75^{th} - 25^{th}$ $min = 25^{th} - 1.5intqrange$ $max = 75^{th} + 1.5intqrange$ Elements 4 and 5 are ignored.

-min = 25^{th} - 1.5intqrange

-max = 75^{th} + 1.5intqrange

-Elements 4 and 5 are ignored. '''

-- 3 Minimum and maximum percentiles taken from elements 4 and 5. - [4] Minimum percentile value (0-100) if pboxct1[3] = 3. - [5] Maximum percentile value (0-100) if pboxct1[3] = 3.
+3 Minimum and maximum percentiles taken from elements 4 and 5.
+[4] Minimum percentile value (0-100) if_pboxctl[3] = 3.
+[5] Maximum percentile value (0-100) if pboxctl[3] = 3. plctrl 1×M vector or scalar as follows: 0 Plot boxes only, no symbols.
+1 Plot boxes and plot symbols which lie outside the min and max box values.
+2 Plot boxes and all symbols. -1 Plot symbols only, no boxes.
+These capabilities are in addition to the usual line control capabilities of plctrl . pcolor $1 \times M$ vector or scalar for symbol colors.

-plctrl

-1×M vector or scalar as follows:

-- 0 Plot boxes only, no symbols.

-- 1 Plot boxes and plot symbols which lie outside the min and max box values.

-- 2 Plot boxes and all symbols.

-- -1 Plot symbols only, no boxes.

-These capabilities are in addition to the usual line control capabilities of plctrl.

-pcolor

-1×M vector or scalar for symbol colors.
 If scalar, all symbols will be one color.

-If missing values are encountered in the y data, they will be ignored during calculations and will not be plotted.
+REMARKS - are encountered in the y data, they will be ignored during vill not be plotted.